MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ## DevOps layer

 Cloud platform transforms capital expenditure (CAPEX) to operational expenditure (OPEX).
 While this provides flexibility and agility, you should still have a well-defined deployment and operational model to take full advantage of the cloud platform.
 A well-planned deployment creates repeatable assets to shorten time to market.
 A cloud platform provides agility for developers to deploy resources in seconds, but there's a risk that resources are provisioned unintentionally, or that you over-provision cloud resources.
 A proper cloud governance model can minimize such risks, and help to avoid incurring unwanted costs.

+### Support and maintenance

+After you deploy your IoT devices, you need to support and maintain them for the lifetime of the solution.
+Tasks include hardware repairs, software upgrades, OS maintenance, and security patching.
+Consider ongoing licensing costs for commercial software and proprietary drivers and protocols.
+If you can't do remote maintenance, then you need to budget for onsite repairs and updates.
+For hardware repairs or replacements, you should keep suitable spares in stock.

+For solutions that use cellular or paid for connectivity media, select as suitable data plan based on the number of devices, the size and frequency of data transmissions, and where the devices are deployed.

+If a service level agreement (SLA) is in place, you need a cost-effective combination of hardware, infrastructure, and trained staff to be able to meet it.

+The long-term support and maintenance of field devices can escalate to become the largest cost burden for a deployed solution.
+Careful consideration of the TCO of a system is crucial to realizing return on investments.

 ### Deployment